 All cottage food products must be properly labeled in accordance with the Federal Food, Drug and Cosmetic Act (21 U.S.C.
 Sec.343 et. seq...
 The label shall include:

-Submit the following to Environmental Health:
+To apply for a CFO Permit or Registration, submit the following to Environmental Health:

 Yes.
 The Frequently Asked Questions (PDF) are available to print.